FriendUPCloud/friend-office/README.md

 In addition to the client applications, the friendoffice server module handles server-side interctions with the Community Server.

+## Friend Sky

+Friend Office can be tested on https://friendsky.cloud - signup is free.

 ## Contents

 ### Apps